brianhie/viral-mutation/README.md

 #### Omicron Spike experiments

-Evaluating the Coronavidae language model on SARS-CoV-2 variants, including Omicron, and SARS-CoV-1 Spike can be done with the commands
+Evaluating the Coronaviridae language model on major SARS-CoV-2 Spike variants, including Omicron, as well as on SARS-CoV-1 Spike can be done with the commands
 ```bash
 python bin/cov_fasta.py \
     examples/example_wt.fa \